 There’s no doubt Japan has secured itself as the number one spot in the world for powder skiing and snowboarding.
-But it’s only in the last few years that it has become a place worth considering over the U.S. or Canada among a wider demographic based particularly in Europe.
+But it’s only in the last few years that it has become a place worth considering over the U.S. or Canada.

 The two most popular resorts in Japan are Niseko, a purpose-built resort in Hokkaido on the North island, and Hakuba, an old rice farming village that has become the most recognised place to ski in what are known as the Japanese Northern Alps.

 Based approximately four hours’ drive north-west of Tokyo, Hakuba translates to ‘white horse’ and was named in 1956 after two groups of villages, Kamishiro and Hokujo, joined forces.
-Being part of an extended valley made it a vital stopping point during the last two centuries on what was known as the old salt road, a journey between the salt flats on the west coast to Shiojiri, a market town close to Matsumoto.
+Being part of an extended valley made it a vital stopping point during the last two centuries on what was known as the old salt road.

 Today, Hakuba is made up of nine ski resorts.
 Despite many of them being located below 1000 meters altitude, they boast an annual average snowfall of more than eleven meters, compared to areas in the French Alps – Les Arcs, for instance – which receives around five.
 Consequently, fair weather skiers will be disappointed.
 You’ll be lucky to have one or two sunny days a week here.
 Although, being on the same latitude as Morrocco and Athens means that when the sun does make an appearance it’s often a belter.
 Alternatively, powder hungry riders and those who don’t mind skiing in heavy snowfall will be richly rewarded.
 Backcountry riding is also easily accessible with the right knowledge and the right kit.

 While Niseko has very dry snowfall, Hakuba has steeper terrain, which lends itself well to the best tree runs you can find anywhere in the world.
-Happo-one is the biggest resort of the bunch and sees many Japanese travel in for the weekend from Tokyo.
+Happo One is the biggest resort of the bunch and sees many Japanese travel in for the weekend from Tokyo.
 On a powder day any of the resorts will be set to, as one visitor put it, ‘overflow the happy bank’, but where Happo gets 20cm of fresh snow, Cortina will have had 40, maybe 50cm.
 A day trip there will have you beaming for days: fields of untouched powder and lap after lap of fresh tree runs.
 It’s the closest you’ll ever get to being in a ski movie.
-On that note, on a clear day you can see the far off spines that Jeremy Jones and Travis Rice have ridden down, which is one thing.
-But when you get returnees such as Rice, who’s in Hakuba again this season, it proves there must be something special about these peaks.
+On that note, on a clear day you can see the far off spines that Jeremy Jones and Travis Rice have ridden down.
+And when you get returnees such as Rice, who’s in Hakuba again this season, it proves there must be something special about these peaks.
 (Here’s Trav in the trees the last time he was here).

 But it’s not always fun and games.
 On 22nd of November 2014, just under a month before the start of the ski season, a 6.7 magnitude earthquake hit the central region of the Nagano prefecture and was a direct hit to Hakuba.
 Around 45 people were injured, over 1500 homes were damaged and a further 50 were completely destroyed.
 There were, however, no fatalities – a rarity for such a large earthquake.